 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

-Beavers are large, primarily nocturnal mammals and the second largest rodent in the world.
+Beavers are large, primarily nocturnal mammals.
+They are semi-aquatic and are the second-largest rodent in the world– often reaching lengths of 3.5 ft.
 They are brown in color and have a long, leathery flattened tail that acts as a rudder in the water.
 Their teeth are yellow and curved, which they use to gnaw through wood.
 If they do not chew, their teeth will continue to grow until they break through their skulls.
 Chewing is imperative to their survival!

 We most often receive calls from property owners experiencing issues due to beaver damage of trees and flooding of waterways, which interferes with land uses.
 This can cause devastating structural and landscaping damage if untreated.
 We specialize in the trapping and removal of these animals, so call us to set up an inspection today!